XachaB/Qumin/sphinx/segments.rst

 One can provide some extra rows in the table to define shorthand names for some natural classes.
 These names have to start and end by “#”.
 Here an example for the French segments file, giving shorthands for C (consonants), V (vowels) and G (glides):

  ====== ======== ============ =============== ========= ======= ====== ===== ========= ========= =========== ========= ======= ==========
-  Seg.   sonant   syllabique   consonantique   continu   nasal   haut   bas   arrière   arrondi   antérieur   CORONAL   voisé   rel.ret.
+  sound_id   sonant   syllabique   consonantique   continu   nasal   haut   bas   arrière   arrondi   antérieur   CORONAL   voisé   rel.ret.
  ====== ======== ============ =============== ========= ======= ====== ===== ========= ========= =========== ========= ======= ==========
   #C#             0            1
   #V#    1        1            0               1                                                                        1       1